bhstark2/latency/report.md

 https://www.cablelabs.com/specifications).
 Most DOCSIS networks today are comprised of primarily DOCSIS 3.0 and 3.1 cable modems and DOCSIS 3.1 Cable Modem Termination Systems (CMTS).
-Most HFC networks use coaxial copper cable for the last few hundred feet, and fiber optic cable for the remainder of the distance between the CMTS and cable modems, followed by fiber optic cable from the CMTS to the Internet.
+Most HFC networks use coaxial copper cable for the first few hundred feet, and fiber optic cable for the remainder of the distance between the CMTS and cable modems, followed by fiber optic cable from the CMTS to the Internet.